-Tip: To set the position and size of objects more exactly than by dragging with the mouse, use the settings in the Object > Properties dialog (Format tab).
-You can find the details of the dialog in the section entitled "Object properties, Format tab" (starting at page 109).
+Tip: To set the position and size of objects more exactly than by dragging with the mouse, use the settings in the dialog of the Object > Properties menu command (Format tab).
+You can find the details of the dialog in the section entitled Object properties, Format tab.